These are the people who walk into a pregnancy care centre, looking for help, resources and hope.

 If adoption is decided upon, centres provide referrals to adoption agencies, as well as ongoing support throughout the pregnancy and after placing the baby for adoption.

 If a client chooses abortion, most centres have a post-abortion program to facilitate healing.

 As well as these core services, many centres help with referrals for financial assistance and housing, provide sexual health information and school presentations, and have material supports for clients such as maternity clothing and baby supplies and clothing.

 Beyond these tangible means of help and support, pregnancy care centre staff and volunteers offer unconditional love.
 They walk alongside, letting each client know: You are not alone.

 Q3.
 What do you wish Christians knew about how to support women facing unplanned pregnancy?

 Please don’t assume.
-If we really want to help, we need to watch our conversations and our language.
+If we want to help, we need to watch our conversations and our language.
 We can never know for certain who in our midst has experienced an unplanned pregnancy or abortion.
-On average one in three women have an unplanned pregnancy and one in four women have had an abortion.
+On average one in three women has an unplanned pregnancy and one in four women have had an abortion.

 Please don’t judge.
 Whether it’s an unplanned pregnancy or a woman who has had an abortion, there is no way we can fully understand their emotional, mental, spiritual and physical circumstances.
 Only God knows, and He always chooses love and forgiveness first.